pantaluna/esp32-mjd-starter-kit/Projects/esp32_ds3231_clock_using_lib/components/mjd_ds3231/_doc/01 ZS042 blue rectangular RTC Module/README.md

 ## Sensor I2C protocol
 - Sensor acts as a slave.

+## SOP: setup the ZS042 board as an external crystal oscillator 32Khz for the ESP32

+Goto document "Setup as external oscillator 32Khz for the ESP32.md"

 ## Data Sheet

 [Go to the _doc directory for more documents.]

 https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html